heshenghuan/Softmax-Regression/README.md

 ###Introduction
 > An python implementation of softmax-regression.<br>
-> Using array in numpy model to represent matrix and vector.<br>
+> Using numpy.array model to represent matrix and vector.<br>
-> In the usage, we used MNIST dataset to show you how to use this algorithm.
+> In the usage, we used [MNIST](http://yann.lecun.com/exdb/mnist/) dataset to show you how to use this algorithm.

 ##Data format
 The format of training and testing data file must be:<br>